our authors

 Asli Pelit is a journalist at The Athletic covering the NWSL, the US women’s national team and the business of women’s soccer.
 Most recently she was the Sports Deals Reporter at Sportico.
 Prior to joining Sportico, Pelit created short and long form visual stories for Voice of America in New York, for USA Today and “VICE” on HBO.
 From 2006 to 2014, Pelit was based in South America where she created, produced, and anchored “Continent of 10s,” a weekly documentary series focusing on soccer, business, politics and culture for TRT Sport.
 She has covered three Copa Americas and two World Cups, with a specific focus on how corruption affected host countries and their economies.
 She earned a B.A. in Journalism from NYU, M.A. in Latin American Studies from University Havana, she was a Knight-Bagehot Fellow at Columbia Journalism School in 2020 and is currently an MBA candidate at Columbia Business School.

-CUBA’S CHILDREN OF CHERNOBYL (Current Affairs) (Debuts Spring 2026 from UNC Press) - From 1990 to 2006, Cuba treated 26,114 Ukrainian, Belarusian, and Russian victims, of which 23,000 were children.
+CUBA’S CHILDREN OF CHERNOBYL (Current Affairs) (Coming TBD from UNC Press) - From 1990 to 2006, Cuba treated 26,114 Ukrainian, Belarusian, and Russian victims, of which 23,000 were children.
 The project was a serious undertaking for Cuba during its harshest economic crisis.
 The Children of Chernobyl tells the riveting story of these children who lived in a small beach town resort in Havana that was converted into a living facility.
 Here their medical treatment, schooling, accommodations, clothing, and nutrition were taken care of by the Cubans, an extraordinary expense during the country's worst economic crisis.
 Written thanks to interviews conducted with survivors and ex-patients strewn across the globe, the doctors and patients that treated them personally and saved their lives and the diplomats that made the project happen, Cuba’s Children of Chernobyl is as necessary a book today as it is heartrending and sheds light on a page of history that has long stayed buried.

 Contact - Zeynep Sen